codefresh-io/cap-docs.codefresh.io/_docs/pipelines/pipelines.md

 The aim of Codefresh pipelines is to have re-usable sequences of steps that can be used for different applications (or micro-services) via the use of Git triggers.

-All the main concepts are shown below:
+The main concepts are shown below:

 {% include
 image.html